NathanCordeiro/SUDOKU-NINJA/README.md

 ## Customization
 You can customize the preset puzzles in manager.cpp by modifying the presetPuzzles vector.

-To change the default colors, update the color variables in the code directly.
+To change the default colors, update the color variables in the code directly🎨.

 ## Contribution
 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository and create a pull request with your changes🚀.

 ## Contact
-For questions or support, please contact me at nathanjohncordeiro@gmail.com.
+For questions or support, please contact me at nathanjohncordeiro@gmail.com📧.

 ## License
 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)